mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 The world of Nirton is Red Zoned, and there are three Amber Zones.
-Pavabid is one of these, where the world government is a theocracy which follows the ‘Pavabidian Heresy’ (as it is called elsewhere) of the Church of Stellar Divinity.
-Like other branches of the church, the Pavabidian version believes that stars are holy, but maintains that all stars other than Pavabid’s are evil.
-Offworlders are from ‘enemy stars’ and are highly suspect.
+Pavabid is one of these, where the world government is a theocracy which follows the 'Pavabidian Heresy' (as it is called elsewhere) of the Church of Stellar Divinity.
+Like other branches of the church, the Pavabidian version believes that stars are holy, but maintains that all stars other than Pavabid's are evil.
+Offworlders are from 'enemy stars' and are highly suspect.
 The world is governed from a flying palace that the locals, who are kept in a state of mid–tech ignorance, are told is kept aloft by divine favor.
 In fact it was built on Glisten and uses gravitic technology.